gooddata/gooddata-ui-sdk/libs/sdk-embedding/README.md

 # GoodData Embedding APIs

-This package defines APIs for embedding and interfacing with the embedded GoodData applications - KPI Dashboards and Analytical Designer.
+This package defines APIs for embedding and interfacing with the embedded GoodData applications - KPI Dashboards/Dashboards and
+Analytical Designer.

 ## License